-It’s well established that using the loo can be challenging when you wear a jumpsuit.
+It’s well established that using the loo can be challenging while wearing a jumpsuit.
 Small price to pay for the je ne sais quoi gained.
 There is something unexplainably cool about a one and done pants outfit, especially when you add the perfect shoes and maybe a just-right piece of jewelry.

 The only thing better than adding a drop seat in the back is a jumpsuit that’s ethically made.
 These seven specimens not only deliver stellar style, but they also do good for their workers, the environment, and the world.
 Whether you’re 19 or 99, whether you’re into bold patterns, florals, or simpler solids, there’s an ethically sound jumpsuit out there waiting just for you.